ConsultingMD/factree/README.md

 ### Supplying facts

 Factree is designed to work with decision functions that depend on many different facts.
 The {Factree::FactSource FactSource} mixin can help you organize them.
-It also provides a place for you to distill complex data into simple values, allowing you to keep your decision functions concise and readable.
+A fact source class also provides a place for you to distill complex data into simple values, allowing you to keep your decision functions concise and readable.

 Here's an example of a fact source that supplies a set of facts to help select a car for a buyer.